mpv-player/mpv/DOCS/man/vo.rst

         selected layer, to handle the window background and OSD.
 Actual video rendering will happen on the layer above the selected layer.

+    ``background=<yes|no>``
+        Whether to render a black background behind the video (default: no).
+        Normally it's better to kill the console framebuffer instead, which gives better performance.

 ``drm`` (Direct Rendering Manager)
     Video output driver using Kernel Mode Setting / Direct Rendering Manager.
     Does not support hardware acceleration.
 Should be used when one doesn't